CatalysmsServerManager/docs/docs/en/CSMM/advanced-feature-guide.md

 Okay, so first of all let's figure out the hardest part.
 This requires some 7D2D server knowledge usually.

 So how can we remove an item from a players inventory?
 Well luckily, CPM has `remitem`.
 Let's figure out what this does, open up a console to your server.
-You can do this via the CSMM dashboard, a telnet client or even ingame.
+You can do this via the CSMM dashboard, a telnet client or even in-game.

 `help remitem`